Beverly Glenn-Copeland: Early life

-Glenn-Copeland was born in Philadelphia, Pennsylvania to a musical family.
-As a child, Glenn-Copeland listened to his father play the music of Bach, Chopin, and Mozart on the piano, and heard his mother occasionally sing spirituals.
+Beverly Glenn-Copeland was born in Philadelphia, Pennsylvania on January 13, 1944 to a musical Quaker family.
+His mother was originally from Georgia.
+He was raised at Greenbelt Knoll whilst his father studied as a professor of artistic anthropology and aesthetics.
+As a child, Glenn listened to his father play the music of Bach, Chopin, and Mozart on the piano, and heard his mother occasionally sing spirituals.